Debt & Credit Help Paying Off Debt

 • Loan terms: 36 or 60 months

-• APR: 7.80%-35.99% (as of Mar.
-6, 2024)
+• APR: 7.80%-35.99% (as of 07/01/24)

 • Credit needed: 300+

 Upstart prides itself on fast funding for debt consolidation loans.
-You can start by checking your rate in about five minutes, and if you proceed and get approved, you may be able to secure funding in one business day.
+You can start by checking your rate in about five minutes, and Upstart says if you get approved, you may be able to secure funding in one business day.
 While the terms you can choose from are somewhat limiting at just three or five years, there are no prepayment penalties if you want to pay off your loan early.

-Compare rates at Upstart
+Compare rates at Upstart | Read our Upstart review.

-Best for large loan amounts: SoFi
+Best for large loan amounts and good credit: SoFi

 • Loan amounts: $5,000 to $100,000